General Reasons People May Not Give Some Mental Health Or Self-Help Advice A Chance

 "This has too much hype around it"

 Some advice is quite helpful, if not an instant cure.
 However, people may make exaggerated claims about its effectiveness.
-Like I just said breathing techniques are good, but only one piece of the puzzle.
+Like I just said breathing techniques can work, but are only one piece of the puzzle.
 But you'll meet the odd person who thinks you should toss every other bit of anxiety advice aside and just focus on mastering your breath control.
 Someone who's naturally averse to bold, simplistic claims may hear that then dismiss breathing skills entirely.

 "This won't work every time, or in every situation"